On this page

 - Higher sales volumes: By offering more products, you increase the likelihood of customers buying directly from you instead of tabbing off your page or walking to another store.
 Having a broader range of items to choose from gives your customers less of an excuse to walk out — and offering sizes, colors, and variations can ensure that niche customers are always happy with your selection

-- Customer retention: Provide a better shopping experience, and retain more customers.
+- Customer retention: Provide a better shopping experience and retain more customers.
 If you have what your customers want, they’re more likely to remain loyal to your brand.
 With 50% of shoppers willing to go to your competitor if they can’t find the product, endless aisles can keep them coming back.

 - Data collection: With an endless aisle attached to your eCommerce website (or via in-store kiosks), you can see what your customers are demanding that you might not necessarily keep in-store.
-If you’re a sporting goods retailer and notice that a lot of people have been ordering a specific type or size of jacket that you don’t have in stock — there’s a good chance you’ll want to bring it into your store.
+If you’re a sporting goods retailer and notice that a lot of people have been ordering a specific type or size of jacket that you don’t have in stock, there’s a good chance you’ll want to bring it into your store.

 Customer preferences have changed — and your organization needs to keep up with them.
 Consumers today expect a wide range of products and brands to choose from — and the ability to find niche products at the tip of their fingers.
 An endless aisle model allows retailers to meet these expectations.
 Letting customers find exactly what they need from you is a fantastic way to solidify your presence in the marketplace.

 Keeping your inventory, active sales, supplier inventories, and in-store systems doesn’t have to be a lot of work.
-Integrations and automation can save the day and make setting up your endless aisle easy.
+Integrations and order automation can save the day and make setting up your endless aisle easy.

 By integrating your POS system with your vendors, you can place orders directly using one system, eliminating the need to swivel between multiple portals to order.